zimmertr/Deploy-Grafana/README.md

 * Influxdb-proxmox: Created automatically for storing Proxmox metrics.
 * Prometheus: Created automatically for stroing metrics.

-3) **OPTIONAL STEP** Configure Proxmox to send metrics to your InfluxDB Database by following the instructions [here](https://pve.proxmox.com/wiki/External_Metric_Server).
+4) **OPTIONAL STEP:** Configure Proxmox to send metrics to your InfluxDB Database by following the instructions [here](https://pve.proxmox.com/wiki/External_Metric_Server).
 It is unclear if Proxmox requires a reboot after modifying this file, but it is likely that some services must be restarted.

 My configurion looks like: